thecrankyrobot/terraform-demo/README.md

 # terraform-demo
-AWS Infrastructure as Code demo using Terraform
+An AWS Infrastructure as Code demo using Terraform